Founding Principles

 Article 1.

-Future generations have a right to an uncontaminated and undamaged Earth and to its enjoyment as the ground of human history, of culture, and of the social bonds that make each generation and individual a member of one human family.
+to its enjoyment as the ground of human history, of culture, and of the

 Article 2.

-Each generation, sharing in the estate and heritage of the Earth, has a duty as trustee for future generations to prevent irreversible and irreparable harm to life on Earth and to human freedom and dignity.
+Each generation, sharing in the estate and heritage of the Earth, has a

 Article 3.